Written by: Danny Belton - Head of Lending

 Getting expert advice

-Sharing a mortgage with friends can be a complex process.
-A qualified mortgage adviser can guide you through the financial aspects, including:
+Sharing a mortgage with a friend requires an extra level of attention, and a qualified mortgage adviser can guide you through all the steps involved, including:

-• With access to a wider range of lenders, they can find a product that suits your circumstances and offers a competitive interest rate.
+• With access to a wider range of lenders, we can find a product that suits your circumstances and offers a competitive interest rate

 Important information